Staying the Course and Finishing the Task at Hand

 She’ll see the phone bill which is due tomorrow.

 She will look for the checkbook.
-The checkbook is in her purse that is being dumped out by her two year old.
+The checkbook is in her purse that is being dumped out by her

 She’ll smell something funny.
 She’ll change the two year old.